ARRIVAL IN LOS ANGELES, TRANSFER TO SANTA ANA

 With our feet planted firmly on dry land once again, this morning we visit Devereaux Slough, where shorebirds such as Snowy and Semipalmated Plovers, Short-billed Dowitcher, and Greater and Lesser Yellowlegs can be found.
 Black-crowned Night Herons often pose for a photo at the slough and other species we could see here include Snowy Egret and Green Heron.
 Afterwards, we will make one last check of some coastal migrant traps, such as Carpinteria Creek - a belt of riparian woods beside a creek in residential Santa Barbara - hoping for a ‘fall’ of exciting passerines to round off our birding in style.

 It will be with some reluctance that we must then make our way back south to Los Angeles, travelling along famous Highway 101 that will take us through Hollywood and Beverly Hills.
 Returning to Los Angeles airport, we bid farewell to Chris and catch the evening flight home.

 ARRIVAL IN LONDON

-Our flight arrives back into London this afternoon, where our California tour concludes.
+Our flight arrives back into London this afternoon, where our birding tour to California tour concludes.